Qqwy/c_exceptional/README.md

 }
 ```

-Do note:
+## Usage Notes:

-- Don't use return statements inside this block, because it will forego the cleanup of the exception state.
+- Don't use return statements inside a `try`, `catch` or `finally` block, because it will forego the proper cleanup of the exception state.
-- When re-throwing from within `catch`, the `finally`-block will currently _not_ run.
-So instead, re-throw from within the finally-block (or after the try has finished), if required.
+- When altering a variable that was introduced in the same function but outside the `try/catch/finally` block, be sure it is marked as `volatile`.
+This is because Exceptional is implemented using `setjmp`+`longjmp`, which might clobber the variables' values unless they were marked like this.
+(While `gcc` and other common comilers seem to do the right thing even when `volatile` was not used, you should not depend on it).
+- Re-throwing from within a catch-block now is fully supported! (**Hooray!**) The related finally block will be run first before bubbling the exception up the stack.

 **Truly exceptional, isn't it?**

+# Running Tests

+1. Clone or download the repository.
+2. Make sure that besides `gcc` you have `nodejs` and the node package manager (`npm`) installed on your system, because tests are run using the tool `urchin`.
+2. Run `make test`.
+This will:
+  - auto-install `urchin` if it was not installed yet,
+  - Compile and link all C-files in the `/test` folder
+  - Run `urchin` on these executables.
+Urchin tests are successful if the exit code of the executable == 0.
+  - Clean up the generated executables afterwards.

+# Planned Future work:

+1. Rewriting the throwing/catching logic because the way a values is currently read from `setjmp` is not fully spec-adherent (i.e. it relies on undefined behaviour), although all common compilers allow it.
+2. I am currently thinking about adding support to throw any (user supplied) structure rather than just integers.

-Demystifying the Black Magic:
+How does it work?
+Or: Demystifying the Black Magic:
 ====================================

 _For a more gradual introduction to these concepts, read ['Metaprogramming custom control structures in C'](https://www.chiark.greenend.org.uk/%7Esgtatham/mp/) by Simon Tatham, which is really good!_